cs4241-21a/a2-shortstack/README.md

 Task: Enter 3 books, two of which have the same rating and all of which have different release years.

 1. Last Name:
--Baker (Roomate)
+- Baker (Roomate)
 2. What problems did the user have with your design?
--Did not understand what was being asked on them from the task.
+- Did not understand what was being asked on them from the task.
--Did not enter proper years into the release years input.
+- Did not enter proper years into the release years input.
 3. What comments did they make that surprised you?
--Colors are pretty and its readable.
+- Colors are pretty and its readable.
--Would be cool to have "popular books" as suggestions for people to use.
+- Would be cool to have "popular books" as suggestions for people to use.
 4. What would you change about the interface based on their feedback?
--I would add some suggested books to help new users which would provide good guidelines by example.
+- I would add some suggested books to help new users which would provide good guidelines by example.
--I would add some more desciptive text to the page to explain it a bit more.
+- I would add some more desciptive text to the page to explain it a bit more.

 **Think-Aloud 2:**

 Task: Enter 3 books, two of which have the same rating and all of which have different release years.

 1. Last Name:
--Venard (Roomate)
+- Venard (Roomate)
 2. What problems did the user have with your design?
--Also very confused about what the task is asking.
+- Also very confused about what the task is asking.
--Forgot what the task was during the think-aloud.
+- Forgot what the task was during the think-aloud.
 3. What comments did they make that surprised you?
--Thought that this program would be searching for the book and not entering the book.
+- Thought that this program would be searching for the book and not entering the book.
--Likes the look of the page.
+- Likes the look of the page.
--Thinks the rank and then rating should be on the left and not the right.
+- Thinks the rank and then rating should be on the left and not the right.
 So rank, rating, ...
--To let the user upload pictures with the books.
+- To let the user upload pictures with the books.
--To let users give books a rating of 0-10.
+- To let users give books a rating of 0-10.
 4. What would you change about the interface based on their feedback?
--I would change the order of the elements of the table to be rank, rating, title, author, release year.
+- I would change the order of the elements of the table to be rank, rating, title, author, release year.
--I would change the rating scale to be 0-10
+- I would change the rating scale to be 0-10
--I would make the goal of the application more clear by adding more descriptive text to the page.
+- I would make the goal of the application more clear by adding more descriptive text to the page.